Safer London Privacy and Cookies Policy

 - Disability information

-We do not normally ask for this information but where we do we have established that we do so in accordance with Article 9 (2) of the GDPR section (d) – this means that we are processing this data on those we have regular one to one contact with in the course of carrying out our work to further our aim as a charity.
+We do not normally ask for this information but where we do we have established that we do so in accordance with Article 9 (2) of the GDPR section (d) – this means that we are processing this data on those we have regular contact with in the course of carrying out our work to further our aim as a charity.

 We may use your personal data in the following ways: